 There is one application for both of the state loan repayment programs.
 The individual seeking loan repayment must initiate the application.
 Once they complete and submit their portion, a notice will be sent to the entity providing the matching funds.
 The entity then completes the application.
 Applications will be deleted from the system if they remain incomplete after 90 days.

-Eligible areas and facilities are viewable via the interactive maps above.
+Eligible specialties, areas, and facilities are viewable on our interactive maps, above.

 The application is initiated by the health professional.